 Additional Biographical Sources

 The above, published during Champney's lifetime, contains a brief biographical sketch, accompanied by her portrait.
-Click here to read the entry and view the portrait.
+Click here to read the entry.